Spicy-Sparks/react-native-google-one-tap-signin/README.md

 # react-native-mediastore

-React Native Google One Tip Signin
+React Native Google One Tip Signin (only Android)

 ## Installation